 I couldn’t stop staring at two words on my computer screen: Intellectual Disability.
 After 5 years of doctor appointments, tests and more tests, we had several conditions finally diagnosed for our daughter.

-Our search included two neurologists, two geneticists, pediatricians and development delay specialists that spanned two states.
-It’d been a long journey to diagnosis and after talking with other special needs parents, I learned that’s kind of the norm.
+Our journey included two neurologists, two geneticists, pediatricians and development delay specialists that spanned two states.
+It’d been a long road to diagnosis and after talking with other special needs parents, I learned that’s kind of the norm.
 It can take several years to diagnose a child who has disabilities.
 It’s like a puzzle and every appointment or phone call provides a piece of hope you’ll find an answer or in our case answers.
 Continue reading

 Our Parenting Curve Ball – Part I was about the waiting game before taking our girl for an MRI.
 I was actually a wreck.
 No matter how much you focus or keep positive thoughts, there’s a reality check that goes through your mind when you are faced with a test like an MRI.
 At least that was how I felt.